Interesting geothermal action

 Kawah Kamojang (Kamojang Crater), is the sight of a geothermal power plant on the slopes of Gunung Guntur in West Java.
 The cool mountain air and pleasant, relaxed atmosphere of the surrounding dense forest peppered with multiple bubbling lakes and high pressure steam vents make this region a popular local picnic site.

-The entire area is not particularly heavily-touristed and has a pleasant, relaxed feel to it as you walk to the various vantage points to take in remarkable geothermal activity.
-Although many parts of the area are blocked by a nearby power plant, it doesn't really detract from the spectacle of the geothermal activity.
+The main attraction at Kawah Kamojang is to wander around the various vantage points to take in remarkable geothermal activity, getting up close to the fumaroles, steaming ground, hot lakes, mud pools and hydrothermally altered surrounds.
+Although many parts of the area are blocked by the nearby power plant, it doesn’t really detract from the spectacle and the plant’s labyrinth-like network of pipes that snake up over the road convey a somewhat “Brazil-like” surreal atmosphere.

 As you approach the site, a large steamy mud lake, Kawah Manuk quietly bubbles away before the main entrance gate where an entry fee of 100,000 rupiah weekdays and 150,000 rupiah weekends and holidays is payable by foreigners (less for local visitors).
 Some of the more dangerous vents such as the blasting Kawah Kerata Api are cordoned off so you can’t get too close.

 The most popular spot visited here is Kawah Hujan, a hot spring with temperatures of 95º–98º C. Local visitors strip down (modestly to shorts and T-shirts) to bask in the mildly sulphurous steam of this natural outdoor sauna.
 Near the main carpark, a bunch of warungs serve up pretty standard fare such as noodles and rice.